Electrical Contractor License no. DELPHOC773DG

 Choose one object type: Frame, Letter, or Fill.
 Placement uses real inches from the left and bottom of the gate preview.
 Repeats are treated as one controlled group.

-Selected: Oval
+Selected: G

 Selected rule: Stock font, minimum 10".
 Uppercase letters and numbers only